davidnoah/Ruckus/README.md

 - [ ] ensure track plays
 - [ ] ensure track stays playing while other actions are taken

+In my opinion, this is the most crucial phase.
+I must implement the ability to play a track!
+The track must remain playing no matter what the user does.
+If other urls are rendered, the track will remain.

 ### Phase 5: Start Styling (0.5 days)